-Godaido is right next to the Matsushima pier, about a 10-minute walk from Matsushima Kaigan Station.
+Godaido is right next to Matsushima Pier, about a 10-minute walk from Matsushima Kaigan Station.

 Godaido

-Godaido (五大堂, Godaidō) is a small temple hall perched on a tiny island near the Matsushima pier and is one of the area’s most iconic landmarks.
-Originally built in 807, the current structure was rebuilt in 1604 by the famous samurai lord Date Masamune.
-The temple is known for enshrining five sacred statues, which are rarely shown to the public—only once every 33 years, with the next viewing set for 2039.
+Godaido (五大堂, Godaidō) is a small, picturesque temple hall located on a tiny island near the Matsushima pier, making it one of the region’s most iconic landmarks.
+Originally constructed in 807, the temple has a long history, though the current structure was rebuilt in 1604 by the renowned samurai lord Date Masamune.
+The temple is particularly famous for enshrining five sacred statues, which are rarely revealed to the public.
+In fact, the statues are only shown once every 33 years, with the next scheduled viewing set for 2039, adding a sense of rarity and reverence to the temple’s significance.

 Hours and Fees